Shrug-Time/Shrug/README.md

    - Created a new utility file `src/utils/likedTotems.ts` with localStorage persistence for liked totems
    - Implemented a custom React hook `useLikedTotems` that synchronizes component state with localStorage
    - Added helper functions to check, add, and remove liked totems
+   - Enhanced error handling for localStorage operations

 2. **Unified Like/Unlike Handling:**
    - Updated the handleTotemLike function in `src/utils/totem.ts` to properly handle the isUnlike parameter
    - Made sure the unlikeTotem function properly sets the like state to inactive instead of removing it
    - Added appropriate logging to track the like/unlike flow
+   - Improved handling of 'already liked' scenarios to avoid errors and UI inconsistencies

 3. **Authentication Handling:**
    - Improved the authentication handling to store liked state per user